calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 I will not be showing you tips for teaching.
 I will not give you resources.

+Maynard and Furlong
+   * Early Idealism
+   * Personal Survival
+   * Dealing with Difficulties
+   * Hitting a Platu
+   * Moving on

 Your students are NOT you
 --------------------------